Migration to another mailbox database finished a couple of weeks ago. We like to remove…

 DB04 437

-It’s a great command if you want to know how many mailboxes are in each Exchange database.
+It’s a great command to know how many mailboxes are in each Exchange database.

 Mailbox count of a specific database in Exchange

 The previous command will count the mailboxes in all the databases.
 That’s great, but if you have a lot of databases, it will take time.
-That is when you can decide to show the count of a specific database.
+That is when you can search and get the count for a specific database.

 [PS] C:\>Get-Mailbox -ResultSize Unlimited -Database "DB01" | Group-Object -Property:Database | Select-Object Name, Count | Format-Table